-The 2021 Tennessee Writing Workshop was a success — thank you to all who attended!
-The TWW conference has happened multiple times before, and we at Writing Day Workshops have loved connecting writers and literary agents,and seeing so many success stories from our events.
+Our past Tennessee Writing Workshop events were successes — thank you to all who attended!
+The WWW conference has happened multiple times before, and we at Writing Day Workshops have loved connecting writers and literary agents,and seeing so many success stories from our events.

-If you have questions, or want to register for any 2021-2022 writers conferences, contact us (Brian) at WDWconference@gmail.com and we are happy to assist.
+If you have questions, or want to register for any 2022-2023 writers conferences, either online events or in-person events, contact us (Brian Klems) at WDWconference@gmail.com and we are happy to assist.
 Just let us know which event(s) you want to register for.
-You can attend from anywhere since the events are online.
+For online events, you can attend from anywhere since the events are virtual.
 Writers can sign up for more than one event.
 If you and several people from your writing group all want to register together, ask us about a group discount.

 After successful 2015, 2017, 2018, and 2019 events in Tennessee,Writing Day Workshopsis excited to announce The 2021 Tennessee Writing Workshop — an online “How to Get Published” writing event on August 7, 2021.
 (Writers are welcome to attend virtually from everywhere and anywhere.)

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited online “seats” at the event (200 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2021 Tennessee Writing Workshop!